scperkins/EJEHardenberg.github.io/public/about.md

 -----------------------------------------------------------------------

 I grew up in the [90s], learning how to program in Basic from a programming book in 7th grade.
-I learned basic HTML in 8th grade and throughout highschool I took classes in Flash, Visual Basic, C++ and web design.
+The next year I learned basic HTML and throughout highschool took classes in Flash, Visual Basic, C++ and web design.
 Besides spending time on the computer, I played flute for 9 years and picked up other instruments like guitar, drums, and the bass along the way.